smithlabcode/epievo/README.md

       -about    print about message
   ```

-### Estimate model parameters and histories from leaf data
+### Estimating model parameters and histories from leaf data
 Program `epievo_est_params_histories` runs a MCMC-EM algorithm to estimate model
 parameters and sample evolution histories simultaneously, which requires
 initial parameters, local paths to be provided.